apache/openwhisk-deploy-kube/docs/k8s-custom-build-cluster-scaleup.md

 ## Overview

-The default configurations of OpenWhisk deployment, support low concurrency-limit which can only be used for testing purposes.
+The default configurations of openwhisk deployment, support low concurrency-limit which can only be used for testing purposes.
 This document outlines how this concurrency-limit can be increased to scale-up openwhisk deployment for more practical use, on custom-built-kubernetes cluster.
 Also, provides information regarding some issues one might encounter while scaling-up.

 ## Scale-up